zgracem/homebrew-fortune-clean/README.md

 # homebrew-fortune-clean

-An alternate tap of `fortune(6)` that does not install offensive content to your computer.
+An alternate tap of `fortune(6)` that does not install "offensive" content to your computer.

 ## Rationale

-I don't want hate speech on my computer, even lurking in Homebrew's Cellar.
+I don't want hate speech on my hard drive, even lurking in Homebrew's Cellar.

 ## History